fedora-ruby/gem2rpm/README.md

 gem2rpm converts RubyGems packages to RPM spec files.

-*Note:* Because of the differences between the two packaging schemes, it is impossible to come up with a completely automated way of doing the conversion, but the spec files produced by this package should be good enough for most pure-ruby gems.

 ## Installation

 You can install gem2rpm as any other gem from RubyGems.org: